I saw the VW ID. Polo prototype, and it looks nearly production-ready

 Half of the headlamps are covered, yet it’s clear they’ll play a big part in the car’s personality.
 Below them sit what appear to be intakes for cooling the brakes, but a closer look reveals that it’s just a trim piece.
 The front detailing looks simple, with clean surfacing.

-The front fenders and bonnet form haunches that give the small hatch a muscular stance when viewed from the front.
 Despite its compact footprint, it doesn’t look cheap or fragile.
 The roofline is conventional and confirms this isn’t an SUV.
 Yet, compared to the combustion Polo parked behind it, it sits slightly taller, with the battery pack accommodated underneath.

 Side & Rear

 From the side, I noticed that the ID.
-Polo comes with traditional front door handles, and discreet rear door handles integrated to the C-Pillar to create a sporty impression.
+Polo comes with traditional front door handles, and discreet rear door handles integrated into the C-Pillar to create a sporty impression.
 It also took me back to a time when the Polo was available as a three-door hatchback.

 The rear features taillamps that extend into the fenders, creating a sharp visual cut.
 The tailgate has a subtle outward curve, and like other VWs, the logo should double as the latch release.
 The lower bumper design stood out.
 It mimics a diffuser, which gives the hatch a sporty finish even though it’s an EV.
 There’s no need for visible exhausts, yet the rear styling has presence.